If you’re wondering what are the best live music pubs Belfast has to offer, you’ve landed in the right spot.

 The Duke of York, similar to the Crown Liquor Saloon, is one of the better known pubs in Belfast City, and for good reason.

-Step inside this cosy spot and you’ll discover a warm interior with mirrored bar with stacks of whiskey bottles, old photos, and Guinness memorabilia on the walls.
+Step inside this cosy spot and you’ll discover a warm interior with mirrored bar with stacks of Irish whiskey bottles, old photos, and Guinness memorabilia on the walls.

 It’s located in the Cathedral Quarter and you’ll find benches along the alleyway outside where you can kick-back with a pint or two.